 If you haven’t yet read part one in this series on Social Media for Chocolate Businesses, then I suggest you head back and read through it carefully before beginning Lesson Two.
 Read Part One here.

 Okay!
 Let’s begin with Instagram for chocolate businesses.

 Why Should I Use Instagram?

 If you’ve done any prior research on social media platforms, then you know that Instagram is one of the largest networks with over 800 million registered users.
 This large base alone is not enough to justify the time Instagram demands in order to utilize the platform to its fullest potential, but the expectations of its users is.
 Instagram users are just like you: when they log in, they want to see beautiful images and learn more about the story behind them.
 It’s that simple.
 So if you’re crafting both a good story & a beautiful product (physical or otherwise), then Instagram is the right social media platform for you.

 What you’re building on all these social media sites is primarily a community.
 But it’s also an online presence and portfolio, and to a certain extent, an advertisement.

 If you’re not a visual person, but you’re the only employee in your company at the moment, consider outsourcing the Instagramming to a high school or college student you could hire to do your social media.
 Millions of teenagers would jump on the opportunity to take some nice pictures after school, and earn money by spending time on Instagram.
-Because as integral as you are to the company, your biggest strength as a business owner is acknowledging your weaknesses and when to outsource certain systems.
-Social media is a system, whether the creative being in us wants to see it that way or not.

 First Step to Instagram Success